A Generalization of Hierarchical Exchangeability on Trees to Directed Acyclic Graphs: Introduction

 where $a$ is the number of `likes' between people of sort $i$ and movies in genre~$j$, including the movies considered for the new person so far, and $b$ is the number of `dislikes'. \item Similarly, \lstinline|newColumn| works according to the Chinese Restaurant Process, picking a genre for a new movie, and deciding whether the existing people like the new movie. \end{itemize} This implementation is a natural generative program, but the conditional independence appears to be complicated because each step depends on the last.
 Because of the exchangeability properties of this infinite relational model, the Aldous-Hoover theorem provides an equivalent implementation that is less generative but with much clearer independence properties.
-In this particular example we can use a stick-breaking implementation of the Chinese Restaurant Process, and a Beta distribution to implement the Polya urn~\cite[Ex.~IV.6]{OrbanzRoy}. \begin{itemize} \item An \lstinline|Array| is represented by two random countable partitions of $[0,1]$, say $r,c:[0,1]\to \mathbb N$, chosen by stick breaking according to the Dirichlet process, together with a random function $e:\mathbb N^2\to[0,1]$, i.i.d. uniformly distributed, giving the probability of liking for any given sort of person and genre. \item Each person and movie is assigned a uniformly distributed number in $[0,1]$. \item The probability that a person $p$ likes a movie $m$ is $e(r(p),c(m))$. \end{itemize} An inference engine can take advantage of the clear independence between people and movies in this implementation.
+In this particular example we can use a stick-breaking implementation of the Chinese Restaurant Process, and a Beta distribution to implement the Polya urn~\cite[Ex.~IV.6]{OrbanzRoy}. \begin{itemize} \item An \lstinline|Array| is represented by two random countable partitions of $[0,1]$, say $r,c:[0,1]\to \mathbb N$, chosen by stick breaking according to the Dirichlet process, together with a random function $e:\mathbb N^2\to[0,1]$, i.i.d. uniformly distributed, giving the probability of liking for any given sort of person and genre.
+The functions $r,c,$ and $e$ are determined by the empirical distribution of the array in question. \item Each person and movie is assigned a uniformly distributed number in $[0,1]$. \item The probability that a person $p$ likes a movie $m$ is $e(r(p),c(m))$.
+One way to set this up is to say that each person-movie pair ($p$, $m$) is assigned a uniform random $s_{m,p}\in[0,1]$ i.i.d.,~and the person $p$ likes the movie~$m$ if $s_{m,p}<e(r(p),c(m))$. \end{itemize}

+The Aldous-Hoover theorem guarantees that the above procedure provides an accurate sample from the array in question.
+Putting this together, we have a random function $F: [0,1]^3\to \{0,1\}$ given by $F(p,m,s_{m,p})=[s_{m,p}<e(r(p),c(m))]$.
+Picking a parameterization for the random function $F$ gives an ordinary function $f:[0,1]^4\to \{0,1\}$, which is an Aldous-Hoover representation.

+An inference engine can take advantage of the clear independence between people and movies in this implementation.

 From the interface~\eqref{eqn:datatype} we can directly read off the DAG for random arrays given in Example~\ref{ex:known}(b). {Furthermore, the interface suggests generalizations that are more complicated and hierarchical, but which are natural to consider in a generative model.
 For instance, we may extend the interface in \eqref{eqn:datatype} such that each array cell contains not just a real number but also an array:}